Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 She’ll admit, for his usual rampages, this one was a miraculously-okay thing for him to do.

-This is what she thinks, taking them right up until she heads up to the police station at Keruz’s main gates.
-The greatest magic academy humanity has ever known looms over the small, quaint station like a tan-brick monument of progress, but with that progress, comes rotten people, and the need for redemption.
+This is what she thinks, taking the cultists right up to the police station at Keruz’s main gates.
+The greatest magic academy humanity has ever known looms over the small, quaint station like a tan-brick monument of progress, but with that progress comes rotten people, and the need for redemption.

 Order stops just one more time, realizing it may not be her charge to save humanity from Chaos after all, but Chaos who will save humanity from themselves.
 What will become of her then?
 Will she simply evaporate, her purpose having been made invalid?
 Perhaps she’ll just leave and go to back to the woods to find her town, indecipherable from the rest of the forest that consumed it.